balderasdiana/java-doc/README.md

+ ## Why did I build this?
+ > To help learn how to create a technical documentation for future reference.
-A Pen created at CodePen.io.
+ * A Pen created at CodePen.io.
 You can find this one at https://codepen.io/balderasdiana/pen/ZPqmQE.

- A documentation about Java